-The Sustainability Fee is a student-led initiative to improve the quality of campus operations, reduce UIC’s environmental impact, and generate awareness about environmental and sustainable issues by creating opportunities for students’ involvement.
+In 2011, the Board of Trustees approved the UIC Sustainability Fee as a student-led initiative to improve the quality of campus operations, reduce UIC’s environmental impact, and generate awareness about environmental and sustainable issues by creating opportunities for students’ involvement.

-Paid for by all undergraduate, graduate, and professional students, the Sustainability Fee is a $3 per semester fee.
-The Sustainability Fee funds small, short-term projects and helps to subsidize larger, long-term projects on campus.
+Paid for by all undergraduate, graduate, and professional students, the Sustainability Fee is a $6 per semester fee.
+The Sustainability Fee funds small, short-term projects, helps to subsidize larger, long-term projects, and funds student travel to campus sustainability-related conferences.
 Funding from this fee is administered by the Sustainability Fee Advisory Board (SFAB).
-SFAB is a board comprised of students, staff, and faculty that meets bi-monthly during the academic year.
-Interested in being on the board?
-Contact firstname.lastname@example.org.
+The SFAB is a 10-person board that is comprised of students, staff, and faculty that meets twice a semester.
+Any currently registered student, staff, or faculty member can join the board.